-Colorado Laws on Texting While Driving
+Laws on Texting While Driving

-Texting and driving is illegal for drivers of all ages in Colorado.
+Texting and driving is illegal for drivers of all ages in many states.
 Drivers that are younger than 18 may not use a cell phone for any reason while driving.
 Doing so may put them at risk of being fined or losing their license.
 The only exception to this rule is if there is an emergency and a call must be made to the police or fire department.

 A law enforcement officer must have seen the use of the mobile device.
 The officer must also have seen that the driver was operating the vehicle in a careless or imprudent manner before a citation may be issued.

 Texting while driving is risky behavior and likely constitutes negligence in the eyes of the law.
 If a driver causes an accident and hits you because they were texting while driving, the driver will most likely be liable for damages.
 Lawsuits based on negligence can sometimes offer greater financial recovery than an insurance claim.
 Contact an attorney if you were hit by a driver who was texting while driving.